ponder-sh/ponder/.changeset/young-masks-agree.md

 "@ponder/core": patch
 ---

-Implemented a global queue that throttles RPC requests according to a new network config property "maxRequestsPerSecond".
-Increased compatibility with less powerful RPCs.
+Added new network option `maxRpcRequestsPerSecond` to limit the number of RPC requests that are made to a transport per second.
+Deprecated network option `maxHistoricalTaskConcurrency`.